 On our Bicycle Coalition website, we implemented design patterns (one called the ‘benefits bar’) front and center as soon as you land.
 The user can see why it’s important to join the coalition (member-only benefits, discounts, and resources).
 The website also features subtle animations and stunning visuals that help the user understand what the site is about (cycling advocacy) and the CTAs are prominent: Get Involved and Join or Donate.
 As you scroll, the CTA buttons are clear, helping the user decide on their navigation choice and the use of white, orange, and grey creates a pleasing color scheme with contrast.

-Through our brand refresh, website redesign and development, we not only won awards (generating brand awareness for the Bicycle Coalition) but we also increased page views by 9%, reduced bounce rate by 5%, increased membership and donations, and increased sessions by 19%.
+Through our brand refresh, website redesign and development, we not only won awards (generating brand awareness for the Bicycle Coalition) but achieved an 11% increase in new users and more donations, helping keep the bicyclists of Philly safe.
 Find out more.

 With Grounded in Philly we created an animated logo with a pleasing color palette (red and green with elements of brown, which are color wheel opposites) on a white background.
 We made the mission prominent: about creating gardens and greenspace while providing clear navigation to a plethora of resources and a self-service experience that allows users to find the help they need if they are looking to start, participate, or stay their land (gain access to it, legally, as over a hundred community gardens have been dismantled by the legal property owners).